 Trademarkia’s basic search is very basic indeed.
 Users simply type in the name, phrase, or slogan they are interested in registering.
 Trademarkia then returns a list of results essentially consisting of trademark information reproduced straight from the records of the United States Patent and Trademark Office (“USPTO”).
 This list of results frequently comprises hundreds (if not thousands) of trademarks depending on how common the words being searched are.

 To illustrate this point, let’s pick an unusual term…like “mongoose.”
-Even though most of us would not expect a substantial amount of competition for a word as seemingly obscure as “mongoose,” a trademark search of this term using Trademarkia will produce over a hundred results.
+Even though most of us wouldn’t expect a substantial amount of competition for a word as seemingly obscure as “mongoose,” a trademark search of this term using Trademarkia will produce over a hundred results.
 Now, will most people have the patience and motivation to methodically review each of these results?
 Will most people understand all of the data that accompanies each result?
 More importantly, will most people be able to interpret and understand the legal significance of this data?

-The sad truth is that the average person will not be able to make heads or tails of the Trademarkia trademark search results, and Trademarkia itself will be of no help because the basic search offers no legal opinion or formal report regarding the availability of the trademark for use and federal registration.
+The sad truth is that the average person won’t be able to make heads or tails of the Trademarkia trademark search results, and Trademarkia itself will be of no help because the basic search offers no legal opinion or formal report regarding the availability of the trademark for use and federal registration.
 Truth be told, this do-it-yourself search is essentially useless to anyone serious about registering a trademark.
 Yes, this free basic search might attract a lot of visitors to Trademarkia’s website.
 But these visitors are now scratching their heads because they can’t effectively interpret Trademarkia’s search results.
 Of course, this is very good for Trademarkia because now these users have been cleverly primed for an upsell to the next level of search service offered by Trademarkia.

 Trademarkia Trademark Search Option #2 – The Standard Trademark Search Package

 The next search in the Trademarkia tier is called the “Standard Trademark Search Package.”
-Again, users type in the name, phrase, or slogan they are interested in registering.
+Again, users type in the name, phrase, or slogan they’re interested in registering.
 Trademarkia then performs its own trademark search and provides the user with an actual trademark search report.
 This report contains a conglomeration of facts, figures, dates, and legal references that purports to inform the user about any marks that are identical or confusingly similar to the one the user was hoping to register.

 However, Trademarkia’s search report does NOT appear to include a legal opinion from a licensed trademark attorney.
 Instead, it appears to be very similar to the report one might obtain from another DIY website – LegalZoom.
 Unless you just happen to be an experienced trademark attorney, the facts and figures provided in Trademarkia’s search report will likely be worthless to you.
 But wait, Trademarkia offers an even higher rung for you on the upsell ladder.